 Overview

-Metatarsalgia (met-uh-tahr-SAL-juh) is a condition in which the ball of your foot becomes painful and inflamed.
-You might develop it if you participate in activities that involve running and jumping.
-There are other causes as well, including foot deformities and shoes that are too tight or too loose.
+Metatarsalgia (met-uh-tahr-SAL-juh) is a condition in which the ball of the foot becomes painful and irritated.
+Metatarsalgia results from activities that involve running and jumping.
+Other causes include feet that aren't formed correctly and shoes that are too tight or too loose.

-Although generally not serious, metatarsalgia can sideline you.
-Fortunately, at-home treatments, such as ice and rest, often relieve symptoms.
-Wearing proper footwear with shock-absorbing insoles or arch supports might prevent or minimize future problems with metatarsalgia.
+Although not often serious, metatarsalgia can make it hard to move.
+At-home treatments, such as ice and rest, often relieve symptoms.
+Wearing proper footwear with shock-absorbing insoles or arch supports might prevent or lessen future problems with metatarsalgia.

 Symptoms